Piletskii-Oleg/discord-bot/README.md

 The bot can be invited to a server using [this link][invite-link].

 ## Build from source
-Before building, `.env` file must be created, similar to `.env.example`, which contains
+Before building, `.env` file must be created, similar to [.env.example][.env.example], which contains
 * Discord API Token, which can be found [here][discord-token].
 You can visit [this page][find-token] for detailed instructions.
 * Database URL.
 Currently, it should be `sqlite:database.sqlite` due to how `main.rs` is written, but it may change later.